Loy Krathong: Overview

 A krathong is traditionally a small floating container fashioned of leaves which is made to hold a small portion of goods like a traditional Thai dish (such as hor mok) or dessert.
 The traditional krathong used for floating at the festival are made from a slice of a banana tree trunk or a spider lily plant.
 Modern krathongs are more often made of bread or Styrofoam.
 A bread krathong will disintegrate after a few days and can be eaten by fish.
 Banana stalk krathongs are also biodegradable, but Styrofoam krathongs are increasingly banned, as they pollute rivers and oceans.
-A krathong is decorated with elaborately-folded banana leaves, three incense sticks, and a candle.
+A krathong is decorated with elaborately folded banana leaves, three incense sticks, and a candle.
 A small coin is sometimes included as an offering to the river spirits.
 On the night of the full moon, Thais launch their krathong on a river, canal, or a pond, making a wish as they do so.
 The floats are thought to have been introduced to Chiang Mai in 1947 and have since been incorporated into Thai culture.
 Government offices, corporations, and other organizations launch large decorated krathongs.
 There are competitions for the best of these large krathongs.
 Beauty contests often accompany the festivities and fireworks also have become common.

-Loy Krathong possibly originated from Angkor in Khmer Empire.
-Walls of Bayon, a temple built by King Jayavarman VII in the 12th century, depicts scenes of Loy Krathong.
-A bas relief on the upper level depicts a queen residing on the boat to float the krathong in the river whereas six other royal concubines are depicted below, some of which are holding the krathong and dedicating at the riverbank in a similar tradition practiced in present-day Cambodia, Thailand, and other Southeast Asian countries.
+The practice of Loy Krathong in Thailand which roots Hindu in origin, derived from the Hindu festival of Diwali, the festival of lights celebrated in India as Hindus were known to celebrate the Diwali festival to worship the divine trinity and those Hindus who were converted to Buddhism had created a rite similar to the Diwali.
+Hinduism has existed in Suvarnabhumi in a syncretistic relationship with Theravada Buddhism at least since 5th century B.C.

+Thailand, and other Southeast Asian countries.

-Recently, it has been accepted that Loy Krathong in Thailand is the festival mixed and combined three important cultural festivals from Bondet Bratib of Khmer Empire, Water Lantern of China and the festival of Kartik Purnima celebrated in the eastern state of Odisha in India.
-This festival is called Boita Bandana which is observed on the Kartik Purnima or full moon day of Kartik month (which corresponds to October–November) in Odia calendar.
+Similarities can be observed with Kartik Purnima celebrated in the eastern state of Odisha in India.
+This festival is called Boita Bandana\ Dangā Bhasā, which is observed on the Kartik Purnima or full moon day of Kartik month (which corresponds to October–November) in Odia calendar.
 Loy Krathong festivities are usually celebrated during the period which corresponds to Kartik Purnima.
 Odisha being part of the ancient Kalinga which had strong maritime trade relations with Southeast Asia, the similarities in all these festivals may not be coincidental.